The 20 Best Mitochondrial Complex 1 Deficiency Doctors in Japan

 Osaka, JP

-Yoshihito Kishita practices in Osaka, Japan.
+Yoshihito Kishita practices practicing medicine in Osaka, Japan.
 Kishita is rated as an Advanced expert by MediFind in the treatment of Mitochondrial Complex 1 Deficiency.
-Their top areas of expertise are Leigh Syndrome, Mitochondrial Complex 1 Deficiency, Mitochondrial Complex V Deficiency, and Lactic Acidosis.
+They are also highly rated in 4 other conditions, according to our data.
+Their clinical expertise encompasses Leigh Syndrome, Mitochondrial Complex 1 Deficiency, Lactic Acidosis, and Mitochondrial Complex V Deficiency.

 Advanced in Mitochondrial Complex 1 Deficiency